 - Preservation of natural synergies

-- Smaller batches enable better quality control
+- Smaller batches allow for better quality control

-- Respect for traditional knowledge
+- Respect for ancient knowledge

-Traditional methods - disadvantages
+Traditional Methods - Disadvantages

-- Inconsistent drug concentrations
+- Inconsistent active ingredient concentrations

-- Possible contaminants
+- Potential contaminants

 - Limited shelf life